 Questions are:

-Free association is an exercise that doesn't need to be visual.
-You allow your thoughts to flow freely without interruption.
-You later review your thoughts and select what could be used in your research question.
+In free association, you allow your thoughts to flow freely without interruption.
+You later review your thoughts and select what is useful/interesting.